Knowledge base

 - The signature will also be visible when sending from the Infomaniak **Mail** app (iOS / Android).

-- It will not be present with another sending method (such as software like Outlook for example).
+- It will not be present with another sending method (a software like Outlook for example).

 - It is also not added to the messages of the autoresponder; it is necessary to add one directly in the out-of-office message.